 For all employers the message here is clear, in that, we would recommend a review of any employee categorised as casual who has been employed for 12 months or longer, with particular attention to the hours they have worked over that period.

 In circumstances where there have been regular and consistent hours then you should seek advice with respect to the status of any such employee.

 Employers should not, therefore, use the term casual, for convenience and should make sure that a casual employee fits within the meaning as described above.

-Finally we do understand that this ruling may be appealed to the High Court, but pending any appeal, the current judgement and its implications stand.
+Finally, we do understand that this ruling may be appealed to the High Court, but pending any appeal, the current judgment and its implications stand.